-- The individual staff member will meet with the student to: - 1.
-Identify the inappropriate behavior. - 2.
-Discuss the inappropriate behavior with the student and help the student to problem-solve.

-- 3. Involve the student in writing an action plan for a change in behavior that the student and teacher agree upon. - ♦ The individual staff member may also choose to conduct a staff member/parent/student conference at this level. - If a change in student behavior is not observed after the first conference, a second conference will take place with the staff member and the student during which a second action plan will be written by the student with the staff member.
-A parent may be present at this second conference as well. - If a change in student behavior is not observed after the second conference, the student will be referred directly to the administration.
-Upon receipt of the referral, the assistant principal and/or principal will take the appropriate administrative action.
-When warranted, consequences for inappropriate behavior may include but are not limited to: lunch/recess detention, after school detention, Saturday detention, or in-school suspension.
+- 1. The individual staff member will meet with the student to: - a.
+Identify the inappropriate behavior; - b.
+Discuss the inappropriate behavior and help the student problem-solve; and - c.
+Involve the student in writing an action plan for a change in behavior that the student and staff member agree upon. - 2.
+Contact the parent to update them on the steps above and to gain further insight and input into the student's behavior. - 3.
+If a change in the student's behavior is not observed after the steps above, another conference will take place with the staff member and the student during which a second action plan will be written by the student with the staff member.
+The teacher may inform the student's counselor at this time.
+A parent may be present at this second conference as well. - 4.
+If a change in student behavior is not observed after the second conference, the student will be referred directly to the administration.
+Upon receipt of a referral, the Assistant Principal and/or Principal will take the appropriate administrative action as outlined in the next section of this Code of Student Conduct.